 The Delegate Assembly is the representative, decision-making body through which NASW members set broad organizational policy, establish program priorities, and develop a collective stance on public and professional issues.
-The Delegate Assembly is comprised of 220 elected delegates, including the National Board of Directors.
-In addition, the NASW executive director and executive directors from each chapter are nonvoting delegates, making a total of 277 delegates.
+The Delegate Assembly is comprised of 220 elected delegates, including the NASW Board of Directors.
+In addition, the NASW CEO and chapter executive directors are nonvoting delegates, making a total of 277 delegates.
 Article V of the National Bylaws addresses Delegate Assembly.

 Delegate Assembly can be confusing and difficult to understand, even for seasoned veterans.
 Never fear, there are resources to help you navigate this experience.

 This website has up-to-date information on policies and procedures, deadlines, and other helpful information.

 There are many good resources available to you, starting with your chapter delegation, chapter executive director, and NASW Chapter Operations staff.